Learning the Subsystem of Local Planning for Autonomous Racing: Introduction

-This paper is laid out as follows.
-Previous attempts to solve the local planning problem are studied in Section II.
-Section III presents a theoretical overview of the proposed modification architecture.
-A mathematical description of path following problem and an explanation of the pure pursuit algorithm is given in Section IV.
-In Section V, the learning formulation and reward signal used to train the neural network is detailed and motivated.
-The system is evaluated in Section VI and the results are explained and discussed.
+The rest of the paper is summarised as follows.
+We first discuss previous attempts to solve the local planning problem for autonomous racing in Section \ref{sec:related_work}.
+This is followed by a theoretical overview of our proposed reference modification planner in Section \ref{sec:theory}.
+In Section \ref{sec:components} we explain the components that we use in building our solution and in Section \ref{sec:learning} the learning formulation for the Reinforcement Learning (RL) agent is explained.
+Lastly in Sections \ref{sec:evaluation_method} and \ref{sec:results} we detail the evaluation methodology and present our results.